a-taniguchi/SpCoSLAM2/README.md

 ---
 If you use this program to publish something, please describe the following citation information.

-Akira Taniguchi, Yoshinobu Hagiwara, Tadahiro Taniguchi, and Tetsunari Inamura, "SpCoSLAM 2.0: An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping", arXiv:1803.03481, 2018.
+Akira Taniguchi, Yoshinobu Hagiwara, Tadahiro Taniguchi, and Tetsunari Inamura, "An Improved and Scalable Online Learning of Spatial Concepts and Language Models with Mapping", arXiv:1803.03481, 2018.
 (Preprint submitted)

 Original paper:
 https://arxiv.org/abs/1803.03481